Accelerox/wireguard-namespace/README.md

 ./wg-netns-stop netnsname
 ```

-6. `wg-netns-remove`: Removes all WireGuard VPN instances, their corresponding namespaces, and the bridge.
+6. `wg-netns-remove`: Removes all network namespaces instances and the bridge.

 ```bash
 ./wg-netns-remove